 In your book you called a resume a "marketing piece, focused on the future, not on the past."
 What exactly do you mean by a marketing piece?
 Are you talking about hype, "salesy" words, colored paper?

-A Good Resume Is About Your Future, Not Your Past
+A Good Resume Paints a Picture of Your Future, Not Your Past

 Good question — one that hits at the heart of my resume philosophy.
 Many job seekers are surprised when I say a good resume is about your future.
 Since your resume talks about work history, you might assume it's about your past.
 But the secret to getting a new and exciting job is to write your resume as a marketing piece about your future — not a dry bio about your past.